mainkoon81/Study-09-MachineLearning-D/README.md

    - At each position, the window specifies a small piece within the image, and define a collection of pixels to which we connect a single hidden node.

 In detail, how a regional collection of input nodes influences the value of a node in a convolutional layer?
+ - We could represent the weights connecting the nodes by writing a numerical value on top of the arrows.
+ - Then in order to get the value of a node in the convolutional layer for this image input we operate as we did with MLP with multiplying the input nodes by their corresponding weights and summing up the result.
+When we do that, we get zero just as with